particle-iot/docs/src/content/shields.md

 S9013 is a general purpose small signal NPN [transistor](http://en.wikipedia.org/wiki/Transistor) rated at 40V, 500mA.

-You can this transistor to switch small loads like relays, mini motors, buzzers, etc.
+You can use this transistor to switch small loads like relays, mini motors, buzzers, etc.

 [Datasheet >](http://www.fairchildsemi.com/ds/SS/SS9013.pdf)